Common Career Mistakes and How to Avoid Them

 Negativity

-Negativity is not a good thing in any work environment.
-It can make people feel uneasy, making communication difficult again hindering chances to grow.
-Apart from damaging relationships with supervisors and colleagues, it can potentially lead to delays in professional development.
+Negativity has no place in any workplace.
+It can make people feel uneasy, making communications difficult and hinders chances to grow.
+Aside from destroying relationships with peers and supervisors which can potentially lead to slowing down your career.

-- Refocus on Positivity: Embrace that there are positives to the role even when you’re feeling overwhelmed
+- Refocus on Positivity: Embrace that there are positives to the role in times of stress

 Overcommitting Workload

-In most cases, overcommitting leads to burnout, mistakes and internal resentment.
-Although it’s essential to apply oneself to the fullest extent, committing beyond one’s capabilities will result in lower productivity and less desirable results.
+Overcommitting can lead to burnout, errors, and internal discontent.
+Although it’s essential to apply oneself, commitment beyond one’s capacity is likely to result in lower efficiency and expected results.

 - Practicing Time Management Techniques